zynomon/err_/README.md

 - **Professional progress dialogs**

 ## 🖥️ Interface
-  ( kind of looks like this for cli users )
+  ( kind of looks like this , - for  gh cli users to understand who can't see images )
 ```
 ┌─────────────────────────────────────────────────┐
 │ err_ - System Dashboard                         │